Owen-3456/powershell-profile/README.md

 - [Gsudo](https://github.com/gerardog/gsudo)
 - [bat](https://github.com/sharkdp/bat)

-You need to install a [Nerd font](https://www.nerdfonts.com/) to use the theme.
-Set the font in terminal.
+You need to install a [Nerd font](https://www.nerdfonts.com/) to use the profile.
+Set the font in your terminal.

 ## Zoxide